 Goodwill arising on the acquisition of a minority interest in a subsidiary represents the excess of the cost of the additional investment over the carrying amount of the net assets acquired at the date of buy.

 Subsequent measurement

 Goodwill is measured at cost less accumulated impairment losses.
-Negative goodwill is recognized immediately in the income statement, after reassessment of the identification and measurement of the identifiable assets, liabilities and contingent liabilities and the measurement of the cost of the acquisition.
+Negative goodwill is recognized immediately in the income statement, after assets, liabilities and contingent liabilities identification and measurement of acquisition cost.